Western Australian Rangelands Conservation Initiative Site #15

 Project Information:

-Western Australian Rangelands Conservation Initiative Site #15 is a Human-Induced Regeneration (HIR) project located in the Shire of Upper Gascoyne, approximately 80km southeast of Gascoyne Junction and 250km inland from Carnarvon in Western Australia.
-Registered on January 18, 2021, the project covers a vast area of 144,647.62 hectares within the Gascoyne bioregion.
+Western Australian Rangelands Conservation Initiative Site #15 is a Human-Induced Regeneration project located in the Upper Gascoyne region, approximately 80km south-southeast of Gascoyne Junction in Western Australia.
+It was registered in January 2021 and covers 144,647.62 ha.